ReactForAll/React-Course/Level_1/3. CRA - The Create React App/SCRIPT.md

 content: ["./src/**/*.{js,jsx,ts,tsx}"]
 ```

-Now finally you can replace your the content in your `index.css` file with the following content:
+Now finally you can replace the content in your `index.css` file with the following content:

 ```css
 @tailwind base;